 The school needs to receive consent in writing before it uses or discloses your student's personal information or student materials in a public forum.
-The attached form is a record of the consent provided.

 It should be noted that in some instances the school may be required by the Education (General Provisions) Act 2006 (Qld) or by law to record, use or disclose the student's personal information or materials without consent (e.g. assessment of student materials does not require further consent).